 Gigabit Ethernet - (GbE) - Gigabit Ethernet products can offer greater bandwidth and more flexible channels than standard Ethernet.
-Gigabit Ethernet technology replacing the older, slower Asynchronous Serial Interface (ASIs) technology, has made a difference in the adoption of online video.
+Gigabit Ethernet technology has been replacing the older, slower Asynchronous Serial Interface (ASIs) technology, and has increased the pace of adoption of online video.

 1000BASE-X

-- Often used when referring to Gigabit Ethernet transmission over fiber optics.
+- This is often used when referring to Gigabit Ethernet transmission over fiber optics.

 1000BASE-CX